-If you never got around to changing your preferences because life was just too busy and it wasn’t a priority before your exams but you’d still like to change the courses you’ve selected or the ones you’d most like to receive an offer for.
-Or you’ve received your ATAR results and you’ve done much better, or perhaps not as well, as you’d hoped.
-You can still change your preferences.
+So you never got around to changing your preferences because life was just too busy and it wasn’t a priority before your exams, but you’d still like to change the courses you’ve selected or the ones you’d most like to receive an offer for.
+Or you’ve received your ATAR results and you’ve done much better (or perhaps not as well) as you’d hoped.
+Don’t fret – you can still change your preferences.

 In each state, the ATAR results are released on different days and the main round of offers made through Tertiary Admissions Centres happen a couple of days after that.
 They always allow a period where you can change your preferences between receiving your ATAR and offers being made.

 Say you do end up getting a lower ATAR than you expected.
-You could reorder your preferences and list a course with lower entry requirement first, you’ll be more likely to receive an offer and you get to influence which course you’d like as your second option.
+You could reorder your preferences and list a course with lower entry requirement first – this way you’ll be more likely to receive an offer and you get to influence which course you’d like as your second option.